 - 8 quarts lump charcoal, plus more as needed

 - Combine the salt, sugar, and spices in a small bowl, using a fork to break up any chunks; set aside.

 - Rub the ribs all over with the vegetable oil, then evenly sprinkle with the spice mix.
-Cover with plastic wrap and refrigerate for at least 30 minutes and up to 8 hours.
+Place the ribs on a baking sheet, cover with plastic wrap, and refrigerate for at least 30 minutes and up to 8 hours.
 When ready to cook, remove the ribs from the refrigerator and let them come to room temperature, about 30 minutes.

 - Meanwhile, soak the wood chips in a bucket of water for at least 15 minutes.

 - Prepare the grill: Remove the cooking grate and set it aside.
 Fill a chimney starter three-quarters of the way with charcoal, then pour the unlit charcoal onto one side of the charcoal grate.
 Using tongs, stack the charcoal in a slight slope against the side of the grill bowl.
 Remove 1 cup of the wood chips from the water, shaking off any excess water, and lay them in the middle of the unlit charcoal.
 Fill the chimney again halfway with charcoal.
 Place the chimney on the charcoal grate next to the unlit coals.
 Twist two or three sheets of newspaper, form the twisted paper into rings, and place them under and inside the chimney.
 Light the newspaper through the holes at the bottom of the chimney.
 After about 5 minutes, the charcoal should be red and flames should have appeared toward the top of the chimney.